PirvulescuDaniel/AdventOfCode-2021/README.md

 # AdventOfCode-2021

-These are my solutions to each problem.
+These are my solutions for each problem.